George More (recusant): Exile in 1593

 Following his involvement with Nicholas Williamson at the 1593 Easter fish weir riot between the supporters of the Stanhopes and the Earl of Shrewsbury, he feared proceedings against him by the Earl of Huntingdon and the Archbishop of York.
 He left England, and went to Flanders, where he did not wish to associate with Robert Persons.
 He lived for a time at Liège, and in August 1597 wrote a lengthy letter to William Cecil, seeking religious toleration and the rehabilitation of Charles Neville, 6th Earl of Westmorland.
 The letter was printed by John Strype.

 Richard Topcliffe described More in June 1595 as a friend of Edmund Thurland from Gamston near Tuxford and Bawtry, who had lived near Long Longnedham (Leadenham) between Grantham and Lincoln.
 Thurland had been brought up in, or spent time in Spain with Isabel de Cárdenas, Duchess of Feria.
 Topcliffe wrote that More and Nicholas Williamson had fled to the enemy, that More was a pensioner of Spain, and the three were in cahoots.
 Thurland's house at Gamston on Idle had been a convenient location for traffic with Scotland on the North Road and the lodgings of Mary, Queen of Scots.

 Scotland in 1598

 After the death of William Cecil, he decided to return to England.
-In September 1598 he came to Scotland in Robert Lukeup's ship from Helsingør.
+He met James Reade, an Englishman from Watermillock, at Copenhagen and told him his plans.
+In September 1598, he came to Scotland in Robert Lukeup's ship from Helsingør.
 He brought his wife, son, two daughters, and two servants.
 An English diplomat in Edinburgh, George Nicholson was suspicious, and asked the Provost of Edinburgh, Henry Nisbet, to question him and his family, but Nisbet said this was not possible without a royal warrant.